Hardcoreprawn/architecture/input/posts/solutions/everflow-ea.md

 ---
 Title: Enterprise Architecture
-Description: A technical description of Everflow, how it creates value, and how it competes against it's competitors.
+Description: A technical description of Everflow, how it creates value, and how it competes.
 Tags:
   - Architecture
   - Business